Fox's Book of Martyrs

 missionaries was at hand.
 But the next day Mr. Gouger's property, to the amount

-visit our house on the morrow.
-I felt obliged for this
+they should visit our house on the morrow.
+I felt

-in a state of starvation without it.
-But my mind in a dreadful state of
+of starvation without it.
+But my mind in a dreadful state of agitation, lest it

-agitation, lest it should be discovered, and cause my being thrown into prison.
+should be discovered, and cause my being thrown into

-And had it been possible to procure money from any other quarter, I should not
+prison.
+And had it been possible to procure money from any other quarter, I

 "The

-affected, and apologized for what they were about to do, by saying that it was
+apologized for what they were about to do, by saying that it was painful for

 compelled thus to do by order of the king.